-At Least 53 Dead In Shopping Mall Fire In Central Russia
+At Least 64 Dead In Shopping Mall Fire In Central Russia

-At least 53 people have died in a massive fire at a shopping center in central Russia, while nearly a dozen remain unaccounted for, a Russian official confirmed Monday.
+At least 64 people have died in a massive fire at a shopping center in central Russia, while others remain unaccounted for, a Russian official confirmed Monday.

+NPR's Lucian Kim, reporting from Moscow, says many children are thought to be among the dead.

 The fire — among the deadliest in years in Russia — has been extinguished, emergency officials said, but rescuers were having difficulty in reaching the upper floors of the building due to a roof collapse.

+According to news reports, the alarm system did not work and some fire exits were blocked.
 Television footage of the fire showed people trying to break down jammed emergency exits and some jumping out of windows as black and white smoke billowed from the Wild Cherry shopping complex, Reuters reports.

 The Moscow Times quotes Russian news agencies as saying more than 100 people were evacuated from the building in the city of Kemerovo, in Kemerovo Oblast, a coal-producing region about 2,200 miles east of Moscow.